Bank Branch Tenant, Optional Metering: The Utility Clause With an Opt-Out

 Direct metering option: Yes.
 Tenant may elect direct electric metering upon 90 days written notice.
 Source: Section 8.3(b).

-Option exercise conditions: Tenant bears all installation costs; work must comply with Landlord's electrical specifications per Section 8.3(b); written confirmation from utility provider required before exclusion from operating expense pool takes effect.
+Option exercise conditions: Tenant bears all installation costs.
+Work must comply with Landlord's electrical specifications per Section 8.3(b).
+Written confirmation from utility provider required before exclusion from operating expense pool takes effect.

-Option exercisability: No stated time limit or deadline in lease; exercisable at any time during lease term with 90-day notice.
+Option exercisability: No stated time limit or deadline in lease.
+Exercisable at any time during lease term with 90-day notice.

-The operational lesson for optional right abstraction
+The lesson for abstracting optional rights

 Frequently Asked Questions